bsdpot/potluck/matrix-synapse/README.md

 LDAPPASSWORD is the password to access the LDAP server.

 LDAPDOMAIN is the domain for the LDAP server which will be split into name.tld for the purposes of updating config.

+REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.

 ## Usage